Johann Friedrich Gmelin: Career

 In 1769, Gmelin became an adjunct professor of medicine at University of Tübingen.
 In 1773, he became professor of philosophy and adjunct professor of medicine at University of Göttingen.
 He was promoted to full professor of medicine and professor of chemistry, botany, and mineralogy in 1778.
 He died in 1804 in Göttingen and is buried there in the Albani cemetery with his wife Rosine Louise Gmelin (1755–1828, née Schott).

-Johann Friedrich Gmelin when young became a respected colleague of Carl Linnaeus, probably when Linnaeus was visiting the Netherlands or northern Germany around 1770, and collected plants "Persia" on his behalf.
+Johann Friedrich Gmelin when young became a respected colleague of Carl Linnaeus and collected plants in Persia on his behalf.
 Later in life he published several textbooks in the fields of chemistry, pharmaceutical science, mineralogy, and botany.
 He also edited and published the posthumous 13th edition of Systema Naturae by Carl Linnaeus from 1788 to 1793.
 This contained descriptions and scientific names of many new species, including birds that had earlier been catalogued without a scientific name by John Latham in his A General Synopsis of Birds.
-Gmelin's publication is cited as the authority for over 290 bird species and also a number of butterfly species.
+Gmelin's publication is cited as the authority for over 290 bird speciesand also a number of butterfly species.